mgrolinger/plantumlstubber/README.md

 This project can be used to generate stubs for component diagrams and sequence diagrams.
-The generator provides a swagger ui on http://localhost:19191/swagger-ui.html#/ The files contain "todo" marker that are supposed to be filled in by you.
+The generator provides a swagger ui on http://localhost:19191/swagger-ui.html#/ The stubber will generate files in the target/ directory.
+These files are either puml or iuml files.
+The iuml-files contain "todo" marker that are supposed to be filled in by you.

 ### Basic notation